 - A peer-reviewed journal article, scholarly monograph, conference proceeding, or data set

 - Created by a University of Minnesota author (any faculty, researchers, post-docs, graduate students, or staff)

-- Fully openly available immediately upon publication (no time-delays)
+- Fully open and available immediately upon publication (no "hybrid" access, no time-delays)